 Yet, during catalysis, some of the free energy is transferred to either 1) the catalyst populations or 2) correlations between system and catalyst.
 This build-up is critical for the sixth and final steps of the process: stored free energy is what enables the system to again increase in local nonequilibrium free energy, therefore achieving a final state $ \qstate$ outside $\clSeto(\pstate_1)$ (and in this case, $ \qstate $ is even outside $\clSto(\pstate_1)$).
-See Appendix~\ref{appendix:CETO} for a more detailed analysis.
-Similar behaviours are observed for different monotones, such as the generalized free energies with $\alpha\neq 1$.
-Note that the most conservative form of catalysis is assumed, i.e., the catalyst is returned exactly and without correlations with the system.
+See \ref{appendix:CETO} for a more detailed analysis.
+Similar behaviours are observed for other monotones, such as generalised free energies with $\alpha\neq 1$.
+Note that the most conservative form of catalysis is assumed: the catalyst is returned exactly and without correlations with the system.
 Hence, catalyst local free energy goes back to its original level, and mutual information also returns to zero, as shown in (b) and (d) of Fig.~\ref{fig:local_freeEs}.
 Their role is restricted to temporary free energy storages.
-Furthermore, one can observe that the global free energy always decreases after each swap, which is expected, since the process is an ETO on the joint system.
+Furthermore, the total free energy always decreases after each swap, which is expected, since the process is an ETO on the joint system.